Andy Green (RAF officer): Early life

 He was born in Atherstone, Warwickshire.
 Green's family moved to Hartlepool in the 1970s when his father was appointed chief fire officer of the local fire brigade.
 Green originally attended High Tunstall School before moving to Marske-by-the-Sea and beginning study at Bydales Comprehensive School.
 Green later moved to Kent with his family, where he studied at St. Olave's Grammar School in Orpington.
 While at a car show in Hartlepool at a young age, Green decided that he would be interested in a career within the military.

 RAF career

 Green gained an RAF scholarship to Worcester College, Oxford, where he graduated in 1983 with first class honours in mathematics.
-He qualified as a fighter pilot on F-4 Phantom and Tornado F3 aircraft.
+He qualified as a fighter pilot on Phantom and Tornado interceptors.
 In 2003 Green was promoted to Wing Commander.
 He later became Officer Commanding Operations Wing at RAF Wittering near Peterborough.
 Green was the captain of the RAF team at the Cresta Run, where he used an experimental French toboggan and held the Inter-Services record for a number of years.

 In his capacity as an RAF officer, he has served in West Germany, Iraq, Bosnia and Afghanistan.